stu-code/sas-tips/README.md

                                         # #####     #           #   ######

                                                        T I P S
-                                 Fancy ASCII art until I can do something cool in GIMP
+                  Fancy ASCII art until I can do something cool in GIMP (which may never happen at this point)

 A collection of SAS examples and tips.
 All SAS programs are self-contained and will run independently.
 Any programs with an external data dependency are downloaded within the program from the data folder.